How to Meditate During Pregnancy

 There are many things that pregnant women might feel anxious about: their health, the infant’s health, the pain of labor, their ability to adjust to the new normal, lack of sleep, etc. Pilot studies have shown that women who attend a Mindfulness-Based Childbirth and Parenting course tend to be more in touch with their bodies before and during labor and have lower rates of post-partum depression.
 Also, fear of labor and other common fears decreased significantly, helping reduce the stressors that can cause premature birth.
 It’s even been shown that fear is affiliated with longer labor – a catch-22 that mindfulness can help resolve.

 For women who are expecting, it can be hard to find “me” time.
 Many work as long as they possibly can – right up until the water breaks in some cases.
 And there’s everything else to think about too.
 Meditation gives pregnant women much-needed space for self-care.
 Women who already have their own meditation practice will find that the continuity is vital to their well-being.
 For new meditators, guided meditation can be especially helpful since they can relax, follow the soothing voice, and naturally tune in to their breath and physical sensations as guided.
-Mindworks App offers reliable, accessible guided meditation sessions that nurture well-being and relaxation.
+In our wide array of courses, Mindworks offers reliable, accessible guided meditation sessions that nurture well-being and relaxation.

 - Body awareness